zero-ones-given/zero-ones-simulated/README.md

 A simple simulator for a robot arena

 ## Quickstart
-- Build and run the Unity project or use one of the [pre built binaries](https://github.com/zero-ones-given/zero-ones-simulated-pre-built)
+- Build and run the Unity project or use one of the pre built binaries.
     - If you run the project from the Unity editor, make sure to select 1080x1080 as your resolution
     - The built version expects a configuration.json and Images folder in the same folder as the binary.
 You can copy them to the build folder from the root of the project.
     - On MacOS the configuration.json relative image paths should be in the format: "../../Images/aruco-0.png" when the project is run as a standalone.